Skip to content

 Save the changes in config.toml.

-Open for editing vi /var/lib/heimdall/config/heimdall-config.toml.
+Now, open heimdall-config.toml for editing by running: vi /var/lib/heimdall/config/heimdall-config.toml.

 • eth_rpc_url — an RPC endpoint for a fully synced Ethereum mainnet node, i.e Infura. eth_rpc_url =<insert Infura or any full node RPC URL to Ethereum>